mihnea-radulescu/imagefanreloaded/README.md

 # imagefanreloaded
-ImageFan Reloaded is a cross-platform, light-weight, tab-based image viewer, supporting multi-core processing.
+ImageFan Reloaded is a cross-platform, feature-rich, tab-based image viewer, supporting multi-core processing.

-It is written in C#, and targets .NET 8 on Linux, Windows and macOS.
+It is written in C#, and targets .NET 8 on Linux and Windows.
 It relies on [Avalonia](https://github.com/AvaloniaUI/Avalonia), as its UI framework, and on [Magick.NET](https://github.com/dlemstra/Magick.NET), as its image manipulation library.

 Features:
 * quick concurrent thumbnail generation, scaling to the number of processor cores present